 Green Door Gourmet

 Green Door Gourmet isn’t your traditional farmers’ market.
 However, it’s one worth highlighting.
-The on-farm market resembles a general store, and it’s stocked full of produce, meats, eggs, honey and so much more.
-Green Door Gourmet strives to bring you fresh, local and regional products every day.
-Stop by to peruse the selection of artisanal items and fresh produce, or even check out the educational and culinary opportunities.
+The on-farm market resembles a general store, and it’s stocked full of produce, meats, eggs, honey, and so much more.
+Green Door Gourmet strives to bring you fresh, local, and regional products every day.
+Stop by to peruse the selection of artisanal items and fresh produce or even check out the educational and culinary opportunities.

-Hip Donelson Farmers Market
+Hip Donelson Farmers’ Market

 The area coined “Hip Donelson” — just across the Stones River Greenway from East Nashville — has experienced tremendous growth recently, and nothing celebrates this thriving community quite like the weekly farmers’ market.
-On Fridays, from May through October, the Hip Donelson Farmers Market kicks off the weekend with produce and artisan products from vendors within 150 miles of Donelson.
+On Fridays, from May through October, the Hip Donelson Farmers’ Market kicks off the weekend with produce and artisan products from vendors within 150 miles of Donelson.
 Guests also can enjoy food trucks and booths from local restaurants while listening to great live music.

-Ashland City Farmers and Artisans Market
+Ashland City Farmers’ and Artisans’ Market

-Riverbluff Park pavilion, 175 Old Cumberland St., Ashland City, TN 37015
+Riverbluff Park, 175 Old Cumberland St., Ashland City, TN 37015

-More info: facebook.com
+Hours and more info: facebook.com

-Farmers Market at the Crossings
+Farmers’ Market at the Crossings

 Nashville Public Library, Southeast Branch, 5260 Hickory Hollow Pkwy., Antioch, TN 37013

-More info: crossingsnashville.wixsite.com
+Hours and more info: crossingsnashville.wixsite.com

-Franklin Farmers Market
+Franklin Farmers’ Market

-230 Franklin Rd., Franklin TN 37064 (behind The Factory at Franklin) • (615) 916-1274
+230 Franklin Rd., Franklin, TN 37064 (behind The Factory at Franklin)

-More info: franklinfarmersmarket.com
+Hours and more info: franklinfarmersmarket.com

 Due to high demand from loyal customers, this farmers’ market began offering a year-round marketplace that supports local farmers and sellers.
-Farmers travel from Thompson’s Station, Summertown, Woodbury, Watertown, Eagleville, and just about everywhere in between for the Franklin Farmers Market.
+Farmers travel from Thompson’s Station, Summertown, Woodbury, Watertown, Eagleville, and just about everywhere in between for the Franklin Farmers’ Market.
 Additionally, food and drink vendors offer delicious treats to keep you fueled as you shop the farmers’ selections and artisans’ goods.